Discography — Bibliography — Blog — Database

 Likewise the German album Rock!
 Rock!
 Rock 'n' Roll!
 (Mercury 6463044, 1980) re-used material from Chuck Berry's Golden Hits and Chuck Berry in Memphis (although the version of Oh Baby Doll contained here is the Chess recording).
 In addition this record contains both Reelin' and Rockin' and the previously unreleased Mercury version of Let it Rock.

 In 1989 Mercury re-released the five original LPs on CD.
 These CDs contain the original songs and artwork, but even though the covers don't tell the first four of them include additional, previously unreleased recordings.
-On Chuck Berry's Golden Hits (Mercury 826256-2 ) you'll find the two songs from the Pickwick and German albums plus re-recordings of Around and Around and Brown Eyed Handsome Man.
-On Chuck Berry in Memphis (Mercury 836071-2 ) there's an additional studio recording of Flying Home.
-The re-release of Live at Fillmore Auditorium (Mercury 836072-2 , or incomplete by Rebound ) added five songs from the live show: Good Morning Little Schoolgirl, Bring Another Drink, Worried Life Blues, Reelin' and Rockin', and a first version of My Ding-A-Ling.
-Finally on From St. Louie to Frisco (Mercury 836073-2 ) there are unpublished versions of Almost Grown and The Song of My Love, the previously unreleased song Campus Cookie, and Laugh and Cry from Mercury's first Chuck Berry single.
+On Chuck Berry's Golden Hits (Mercury 826256-2) you'll find the two songs from the Pickwick and German albums plus re-recordings of Around and Around and Brown Eyed Handsome Man.
+On Chuck Berry in Memphis (Mercury 836071-2) there's an additional studio recording of Flying Home.
+The re-release of Live at Fillmore Auditorium (Mercury 836072-2, or incomplete by Rebound) added five songs from the live show: Good Morning Little Schoolgirl, Bring Another Drink, Worried Life Blues, Reelin' and Rockin', and a first version of My Ding-A-Ling.
+Finally on From St. Louie to Frisco (Mercury 836073-2) there are unpublished versions of Almost Grown and The Song of My Love, the previously unreleased song Campus Cookie, and Laugh and Cry from Mercury's first Chuck Berry single, though now in stereo.

 Besides the shows recorded for Live at Fillmore Auditorium, there are three additional contemporary live recordings from San Francisco available online (for details read here).
 The December 29th, 1967 show has also been published on a bootleg CD called Career on the riffs (Vintage Masters VMCDR-116, 2011).
 All three concerts as well as a short concert from 1972 can be found on a 2-CD set called "Check Me Out!"
 (Crying Steel CSR02, 2014).

 © 2001-2019 by Dietmar Rudolph.
 All rights reserved.